 How Account Based Marketing Powers Events

-Event Marketing Hero: Eric Brushaber, Marketing Manager, ABM, Pure Storage
+Event Marketing Hero: Eric Brushaber, Marketing Manager of ABM

 Banzai’s Event Marketing Hero series profiles leaders in the event, demand generation, and field marketing fields who are changing the marketing game through B2B events and webinars.

-Last week I chatted with Pure Storage’s Eric Brushaber.
+Last week I chatted with Eric Brushaber, marketing manager of ABM at a leading data storage company.
 A fellow Seattlite, Eric’s path to his current role was far from a straight line.
 His background in economics and training opened the door to becoming a leader in events and account-based marketing.
 Eric works just as hard in his personal life as he does in his professional life.
 He is an avid swimmer and is currently training for the Nautica Malibu Triathalon.

-Our latest profile dives (swimming pun intended) into Eric’s marketing journey, and how Pure Storage uses events to paint the story of their prospects and customers.
+Our latest profile dives (swimming pun intended) into Eric’s marketing journey, and how his organization uses events to paint the story of their prospects and customers.

 How did you get started in Marketing?